 - "A wild, mad, drunken fellow whose lewd and extravagant carriage made him infamous in the island"

 The west coast of Barbados is sheltered and had the first European settlements, the east coast is exposed with a dangerous lee shore.
-The south coast is something between, with a distinct transition at Oistins and South Point.
-Oistins became a fishing village, but was never a major port for long-distance shipping.
+The south coast is something between, with a transition at Oistins and South Point.
+Oistins became a fishing village but was never a port for long-distance shipping.
 In the late 20th century the area was boosted by the expansion of flights into Seawell, on the flat terrain a few miles inland - in 1976 this airport was renamed for Grantly Adams (1898-1971), first premier of Barbados.
-(Surely just a coincidence that in 1976 his son Tom Adams became Prime Minister.)
+(Pure coincidence that in 1976 his son Tom Adams became Prime Minister.)
 Budget flights brought active holidaymakers who weren't content to sunbathe on a beach, and who wanted water sports such as wind-surfing.
-That market, plus short travel times to the airport and to Bridgetown, turned the southwest section of coast into the major tourist strip on Barbados.
+That clientele, plus short travel times to the airport and to Bridgetown, turned the southwest coast into the major tourist strip on Barbados.

 Get in